skylight-hq/skylight.digital/_projects/usaf_gearfit.md

   </p>

   <p>
-    Given the complexity associated with this ambitious endeavor, we've focused our efforts on decomposing the overall problem into more manageable sub-problems that we can quickly deliver appropriate solutions to.
+    Given the complexity associated with this ambitious endeavor, we’ve focused our efforts on decomposing the overall problem into more manageable sub-problems that we can quickly deliver appropriate solutions to.
 Over time, these solutions will form a "suite of products" unified by a common design system, technology stack,